 So, where do you start?
 What are your options?

 The first thing you need to do is decide what it is you want and set a goal.
 If you have been hearing that nagging voice in your head like I used to, you have a fair idea of what it is you want.
 It may be shedding a few pounds or even gaining a few.
 You may want to work on your posture after a lifetime of slouching over a desk.
 Or, maybe you just want to feel better in yourself – fresher and more energised.

 You could join your local gym and follow the masses doing a few hours of cardio a week, running the road to nowhere, but while this may have its benefits it can be boring and slow to show results.
 It is also worth remembering that cardio such as running on a treadmill is considered high impact and me not be the best form of exercise if you have any joint, back or hip problems.

-Joining a boot camp is another option that will give you a varied and fast paced work out that does show results in both fat loss and physically ability.
+Joining a boot camp is another option that will give you a varied and fast-paced work out that does show results in both fat loss and physical ability.
 There is also the social element and the support of a group.

 Resistance training – “oh I can’t do weights – too old the start all that”.
 As it was not so politely put to me – bullshit!!

 Adding a 2.5 kg dumbbell to an exercise is resistance training just as much as someone benching 100kg.
 It’s all relative to the individual and their goal.

 A lot of people have the notion that resistance training is age restricted, that it is something only done by younger men and women to perfect the body beautiful.
 However, resistance training is, in fact, one of the best ways to combat many of the physical the side effects of getting older.